tiiimcheeen/Tableau-Power_BI/call center/README.md

 * Call Center Tableau.png : The preview of the Tableau dashboard
 * Call Center.twbx : The Tableau file for the Tableau dashborad
 * Call Center Power BI.pdf : The preview of the Power BI dashboard
-* Call Center.pbix : The Power BI file for the Tableau dashborad
+* Call Center.pbix : The Power BI file for the Power BI dashborad